therealityreport/TRR-ScreenTimeAnalyzer/docs/HARVEST_OPTIMIZATION.md

 | `rejected_frontalness` | Face is too profile/side-view | Lower `min_frontalness` |
 | `rejected_sharpness` | Face is too blurry | Lower `min_sharpness_laplacian` or `sharpness_pctile` |

+> **Note:** Sharpness is computed from BGR frames by converting them to grayscale with OpenCV.
+If you preprocess frames yourself, be sure to keep them in BGR order (OpenCV's default) or convert back before running harvest diagnostics to avoid under-estimating sharpness.

 ## Interpreting Results

 ### Good Harvest Metrics